cuspycode/peerpaste/README.md

 #### [iOS] Is there a version available for iOS?

-Not yet, but maybe it will happen if there is enough demand.
+Not yet, but maybe it will happen if there is enough demand to motivate the effort.

 #### [General] How do I change the service name advertised by mDNS?

 On Android the service name is the same as the Bluetooth device name.
 So to change it, go to the Bluetooth settings and open "Rename this device" where you can choose a new name.

-In the desktop application you can change the service name by providing a command-line argument, e.g. `--name "Steve's Laptop"`.
+The desktop application uses the hostname by default.
+But the service name can be changed by providing a command-line argument, e.g. `--name "Steve's Laptop"`.

 #### [General] How do I bind the listening port to a different IP address?